Join Rithm at an up front cost, pay only a deposit with our Deferred Tuition Model, or choose a hybrid plan.

 After you’ve reached the minimum income threshold of $60,000, you’ll start paying back 17% percent of your monthly earned income over 24 months.

 Yes!
-We work with Skills Fund to help students finance their tuition.
+We work with Ascent Funding to help students finance their tuition.

 Upon admission, you will be invited to apply via email to complete your application.
 The application will only take a few minutes to complete, and your account will be up and running within one week.